Pachi y Pablo

-Pachi went to Rutgers University in New Jersey, made a family and a happy life in California.
+Pachi went on to study at Rutgers University in New Jersey, USA.
+Later got married, made a family and a happy life in California.

-Pablo went to sing and made a happy life in El Salvador.
+Pablo went on to sing and made a happy life in El Salvador and Paris, France.

-Pachi was presented with a Gold Record from the Asfona Recording Label in 2007 during a 10-day reality show based on her life by Mega Television Chile.
+Pachi was presented with a Gold Record from the Asfona Recording Label in 2007 during a 10-day reality show based on her life by MegaChile Mega Television Chile.

-Pablo died on May 26, 2019, due to a long disease.
+Pablo unfortunately died on May 26, 2019, due to cancer.